martinclausen2/RPi-YAIR/README.md

   * `/boot/firmware/config.txt`
     * remove `dtparam=audio=on` by addin a hash in fromt of the line
     * add `dtoverlay=hifiberry-dac`
+  * If you decide to adjust the start volue, you need to do it in `receiver.c`, complie again, and in `startmpd.sh`
 * Copy adjusted configuration files to RPi
 * Compile software to receive data from MCU
   * `gcc receiver.c -o receiver`